Hi. I'm Justine.

 “Thinking outside of the box is easy and that's not was impresses me.
 There are always limitations, whether it be resources, red tape or difficult personalities.
 A great creative is clever enough to produce amazing work that makes the box they find themself in seem to disappear.”

 I'm not a huge fan of the word "marketing".
 It makes me think of pushing flyers in peoples' faces.
-I love great conversations though.
-These happen at intersection of the right idea and context.
-Having this with strangers take some set up, such as being very channel specific.
+I love great conversations though, the ones that happen at the intersection of the right idea and the right context..

-Good communication isn’t about showing people who they are, but who they want to be and inspiring them to take action based on that.
-We get to put on an anthropologist’s hat here, get outside of our own heads and biases and find answers to the “why” questions.
-Fun stuff.
+Good communication isn’t about showing people who they are, but bringing out who they want to be and inspiring them to take action based on that.

-Let's get sh*t done and produce content that people want to engage with and share - photo shoots, digital video and tv, websites, radio, digital ads, sms and email campaigns…
+Let's get sh*t done and produce content that people want to engage with and share - photo shoots, digital video, websites, sms and email…

 While ideally I can bring in people who are better than me in specific areas, I also know how to do all of the above on my own.